richardanaya/view/README.md

 * they must implement default if you want property based construction
 * they must have a 'new' constructor if you want simple construction
+* they must implement Component trait
-* they must have an property AnyVec 'children' if children can be added
+* they must have custom construct behavior if children are pregenerated

 Here's a simple example to follow: